-Overall trends in many contamination-related bioindicators suggest that there has been measurable improvement in overall fish health in Upper East Fork Poplar Creek in recent years.
-However, the health and reproductive condition of sunfish from East Fork Poplar Creek sites upstream of Bear Creek remains lower in several respects than in fish from reference sites or downstream East Fork Poplar Creek sites.
+Overall trends in many contamination-related bioindicators suggest that there has been measurable improvement in overall fish health in Upper East Fork Poplar Creek in recent years (Fig. 6.12).
+However, the health and reproductive condition of sunfish from East Fork Poplar Creek sites upstream of Bear Creek remain lower in several respects than in fish from reference sites or downstream East Fork Poplar Creek sites.
+Furthermore, the abundance of redbreast sunfish, which is not native to the region, continues to decline in both East Fork Poplar Creek and reference streams.